christyquang/christyquang.github.io/_posts/2025-06-29-solo-in-spain.md

     </div>
 </div>
 <div class="caption">
-    Cup of watermelon + juice!
+    Cups of watermelon + juice!
 </div>

 After lunch, I walked around La Rambla which is essentially a long street down to Mirador de Colom (Colombus Monument).
 Then, I walked to Port Vell and checked out Maremagnum, which is a mall with air conditioning because it was so hot.
 The Balearic Sea water was extremely turquoise and pretty with fish swimming in it, but the mall was pretty standard.